How To: Activate Windows 7 RTM build 7600

 In this tutorial, we learn how to find the C drive on a Mac computer.
 Unfortunately, Mac does not label their drives with letters like other computer systems do.
 You can name your drives anything you'd like, including "backup", "my network", "my folder", or anything else you want.
 To find these, just open up the Mac finder and the devices on the computer will show up with their icons.
 This can make things easier if you are having trouble moving things around.
 Making them your own names makes ...

-How To: Install MySQL on Windows 2003
+How To: Enable the administrator account on Windows Vista

 Cheat Sheet: Keyboard Shortcuts for Both Mac & Windows